teampoltergeist/poltergeist/README.md

 There are [pre-built
 binaries](http://code.google.com/p/phantomjs/downloads/list) of
 PhantomJS for Linux, Mac and Windows.
 This is the easiest and best way to install it.
+The binaries including a patched version of Qt 4.8 so you don't need to install that separately.

 Note that if you have a 'dynamic' package, it's important to maintain the relationship between `bin/phantomjs` and `lib/`.
 This is because the `bin/phantomjs` binary looks in `../lib/` for its library files.
-So the best thing to do is to link it into place:
+So the best thing to do is to link (rather than copy) it into your `PATH`:

 ```
 ln -s /path/to/phantomjs/bin/phantomjs /usr/local/bin/phantomjs